Best Home Assistant Voice Satellites 2026: ESP32 & Local

 - Server and satellite in one box — no second device if starting fresh

-- 8 GB RAM fits Whisper, Piper, and Voice Assist without swapping; reviewers measured sub-second latency on the small-en model
+- 8 GB RAM fits Whisper, Piper, and Voice Assist without swapping — enough headroom to run the small-en transcription model server-side

 - First-class HA community support — every voice tutorial assumes Pi-class hardware